 (9) Separate records and accounting shall be maintained for each account for each designated beneficiary.

 (10) No contributor to, account owner of or designated beneficiary of any account may direct the investment of any contributions to an account or the earnings from the account.

 (11) The board may transfer accounts held by a depository or manager to a successor depository or manager; provided, however, that the transfer to a successor depository or manager does not cause the plan to cease to be a qualified tuition program or subject individual accounts to taxes or penalties.

 (12) Neither an account owner nor a designated beneficiary may use an interest in an account as security for a loan.
 Any pledge of an interest in an account is of no force and effect.

-(13) The board shall adopt rules to prevent contributions on behalf of a designated beneficiary in excess of those necessary to pay the qualified higher education expenses of the designated beneficiaries.
-The rules shall address the following:
+(13) The board shall prevent contributions on behalf of a designated beneficiary in excess of those necessary to pay the qualified higher education expenses of the designated beneficiaries.
+The board’s rules, policies, guidelines, or procedures shall address the following:

 (a) Procedures for aggregating the total balances of multiple accounts established for a designated beneficiary;